hhexo/hieros/README.md

 ready-made passes.

-The internal format of the text in the Hieros directives blocks is entirely arbitrary and may or may not be interpreted by the passes - the library only provides access to it.
+The internal format of the text in the Hieros directives blocks is entirely arbitrary and may or may not be interpreted by the passes.
+Each pass is responsible for making use of it as it sees fit, and also for reporting meaningful errors if it detects that the syntax is wrong.

 # Using `hieros`